pastas/pastas/.github/ISSUE_TEMPLATE/bug.md

 - [ ] Add labels
 - [ ] Add issue type
 - [ ] Assign yourself, a Pastas developer or no one
+- [ ] Check if there is not already an existing issue for this bug